nucceteere-xyz/submissions/README.md

 1. Create a new issue and fill out the form again.
 2. Tag your created issue with the "Modify" tag.
 Now, just wait for a domain manager to approve your changes.
-### Advertisements
-> [!NOTE]
-> This is completely optional, it supports us and helps you.

-* If asked, we can enable advertisements which lets us to continue this project and moves your webpage up on our lists.
-* To enable it, email info@nucceteere.xyz.